 Studying French at QMUL means appreciating the global diversity of the French-speaking world.
 Students learn not only about metropolitan France, but also about French as a global language; France’s role on the world stage; and the culture and thought of groups who have historically been silenced or excluded, such as women, the working class, and ethnic minorities.
 As a result, besides developing high-level linguistic and analytical skills, our students gain an understanding of cross-cultural issues that equips them well to deal with today’s increasingly globalized world.

-Why study English and French at Queen Mary?
+Why study French and Politics at Queen Mary?

 French at QMUL is about more than the French nation-state, and more than the traditional roll-call of famous writers and artists that comprise ‘the canon’.
 Our award-winning researchers are specialists in the Francophone cultures of Canada, North Africa, Belgium, and the Indian Ocean, and they bring their passion for their subjects to the classroom.
-You can learn about the kinds of French spoken in Canada or Mauritian creole, or study the quirks of Belgian culture (not only the French-speaking element), or spend your Year Abroad on the island of La Réunion.
+You can learn about the kinds of French spoken in Canada or Mauritian creole, study the quirks of Belgian culture (not only the French-speaking element), or spend your Year Abroad on the island of La Réunion.
 You can also tackle the work of challenging, unconventional, and often overlooked writers and thinkers: French Muslim feminists, anti-colonial thought, and modern North African writers.
 The visual art of the French-speaking world also plays a major part in our curriculum, enabling you to develop both a different perspective on French culture and an understanding of how images work – an important life skill in an increasingly image-dominated world.

 You will spend a year abroad in the third year of your degree.
 This gives you an exceptional opportunity to develop your language skills through immersion and boost your intercultural competence.
 You have three main options for how to spend the year abroad: teaching English as a foreign language assistant; attending university abroad; or in the professional world, either on a work placement, with our support, or independently, with our approval.